Alethio36/mediastack/docs/roadmap.md

   filesystem — an arr recycle is a move, cross-filesystem it becomes a full copy), retention days (default 7; upgrades keep the old file for the whole window, so 4K remux chains cost disk).
 Covers arr-initiated deletes only.
-- *Deletion attribution via auditd (opt-in).* Log only unlink/rename/rmdir under the media root; each service's own UID names the culprit; a report verb maps UIDs to services.
+- *Deletion attribution via auditd (opt-in) — ready to build.* Log only unlink/rename/rmdir under the media root; each service's own UID names the culprit; a report verb maps UIDs to services.
 Sees this host's syscalls only (not NAS-side or other-host deletes — the manifest covers those).
-  Open question before building: whether a directory-scoped audit rule fires reliably on an NFS client mount.
+  The open question is settled (tested on anzac2's NFS mount, Sept 2026): a directory-scoped rule (`-F dir=`) fires on an NFS client mount, for host processes and for containers — which log their own UID (the test container as `uid=1234`), so a UID → service map attributes directly.
+Build notes: failed attempts are logged too (a host `mv` tried `renameat2`, which NFS refuses, then `renameat`), so the report counts successes only; loading a rule logs its own `sendto`, dropped by keeping only rename/unlink calls.
+  The opt-in step installs and configures auditd itself.

 ### Extensibility
 - An easier path to add services *beyond* the built-in framework.